When William Blaber arrived on the campus of East Carolina University, he was greeted by peers who knew the ins and outs of a gym.

-William, a Newport News native, grew up in Newport News.
+William, a Virginia native, grew up in Newport News.
 Before graduating from Hampton Roads Academy and heading off to East Carolina University to study the science of exercise and sports, William played football and ran track.
 In track, he ran the 100M, 200M, 4x100M and threw shot put and discus, where he placed among the top seven in the state.
 In football, he played running back and defensive and tight ends.
 William was also All-Conference / All-State for independent schools.

 For two years at ECU, William continued to play football.